-It might not be something you’ve really given too much thought to before, but the way you walk your dog during different seasons can vary drastically.
+It might not be something you’ve really given too much thought to before, but the way you walk your dog can vary drastically depending on the season.

-People usually know about the dangers of walking during the hot (if we’re lucky) summer - but winter can also come with its challenges!
+People are usually aware of the dangers of walking your dog during the hot weather (if we're lucky) - but winter can also come with its challenges!

-Don’t avoid the walks altogether if conditions are a little treacherous, instead swat up on how to look after your fur baby during those colder, frostier times so that they’re comfortable, happy, warm and safe.
+Don’t think you have to avoid walks altogether if conditions are looking a little arctic, instead swat up on how to look after your pup during those colder, frostier times so that they’re comfortable, happy, warm and safe!

 Winter months come armed with early dark nights, meaning you might find yourself on the evening walk in complete darkness.